hmammana/javascript-style-guide/README.md

 - We declare variables outside of the For statement.
 - We dont't use the increment operator.
-- We don'r calculate the length on each iteration.
+- We don't calculate the length on each iteration.
 - We don't put semicolon at the end of the for statement.

     ```js